M-4del/Ethical_Botnet/README.md

 ```
 $ auto-py-to-exe
 ```
-Convert the py client to exe <br />
+Convert the py client to one file exe and choose hide console window<br />

 Run the "server" program first, then the "client" program on your virtual machine.